leonardphokane/Day-1-Assignment/README.md

   <br> - help to ensure data flows smoothly between modules and interfaces work as expected. </br>
  <br> **System testing** -Focus on the entire software system as a whole, including all functionalities and interactions. </br>
  <br> -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security . </br>
 <br> **Acceptance tests** - are formal tests that verify if a system satisfies business requirements.
-They require the entire application to be running while testing and focus on replicating user behaviors.
+They require the entire application to be running while testing and focus on replicating user behaviors. </br>
-- Whether the software meets the needs of the end-user and is ready for deployment. </br>
+<br> - Whether the software meets the needs of the end-user and is ready for deployment. </br>

-#Part 2: Introduction to AI and Prompt Engineering
+<br> #Part 2: Introduction to AI and Prompt Engineering </br>

 1.Define prompt engineering and discuss its importance in interacting with AI models. prompt engineering  is the process where you guide generative AI solutions to generate desired outputs.